Spencer Torkelson Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in the league.
+- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in MLB.

-- The Phillies' 4.54 team ERA ranks 23rd across all MLB pitching staffs.
+- The Phillies have a 4.47 team ERA that ranks 21st among all MLB pitching staffs.

-- The Phillies rank 11th in baseball in home runs allowed (63 total, 1.1 per game).
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (63 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.